-A Common example of SaaS that you probably use but may not have considered include the Cloud Suites that most of us have free access to as an incentive for choosing out email accounts.
+A Common example of SaaS that you probably use but may not have considered.
+Include the Cloud Suites that most of us have free access to an incentive for choosing email accounts.

 These tools are free but they both have reasons for that giveaway.
 Both of these packages come free with an email account and, while the email account is also free, that account has ads that make the companies money.

 In the case of Google, the Suite is only one of the services that users have easier access to with a Gmail including YouTube accounts and other perks.

 In the case of Microsoft Office, the free version serves as an advertisement for a subscription service with more advanced tools and features.

 Microsoft Azure is a cloud computing service for building, testing, deploying and managing applications.

 Common SaaS Examples: Streaming Sites

 Another common SaaS example that you probably use every day is a streaming site.
 The most recognizable examples are video streaming sites like Netflix and Hulu and the music streaming sites like Pandora and Spotify.